lanl/pyQBTNs/README.md

 pyQBTNs is a Python library for boolean matrix and tensor factorization using D-Wave quantum annealers.
 The library includes five different boolean tensor decomposition methods making up three distinct types of tensor networks.
 The methodologies for pyQBTNs are introduced in [1] and [2].

-pyQBTNs allows the user to specify local solvers that do not require a connection to a quantum annealer, but still solve the optimization problems the annealer would solve in the factorization algorithm.
+pyQBTNs allows the user to specify local solvers that do not require a connection to a quantum annealer, but still solve the optimization problems the quantum annealer would solve in the factorization algorithm.
 In order to use a D-Wave quantum annealer as the solver for this software, the user must set up a D-Wave configuration file.
-The tensor methods allow for multi-rank factorization, but the current implementation only allows single rank factorization (i.e. one rank used across the entire algorithm)
+The tensor methods allow for multi-rank factorization, but the current implementation only allows single rank factorization (i.e. one rank used across the entire algorithm).

 <div align="center", style="font-size: 50px">